supertestnet/bitcoin-chess/README.md

 # Bitcoin Chess
-Play a game of chess and store every move on bitcoin's blockchain.
+Play a game of chess and signal every move in a bitcoin transaction.
 An educational experiment with key tweaking.

 # How to play